Piers Morgan warns ‘threats have consequences’ after suspected troll is arrested

 The TV star reportedly received messages telling him he was “a marked man” and it was a “promise” that he was “getting killed”.

-The troll also threatened Morgan’s son Spencer 28, who was told he would “get it” if his dad did not.
+The troll also threatened Morgan’s son Spencer 28, who was told he would “get it” if his father did not.

-A suspect has been arrested for allegedly making death threats, according to The Sun newspaper, where Morgan is returning as a columnist.
+A man has been arrested on suspicion of making threats to kill.

 “That’s why I reported it and I am grateful to the Met Police and Greater Manchester Police for taking it so seriously.”